ScortarIrina/DestinationBucketlist/README.md

 A vacation destination is a place with a geolocation, title, image, description, stay dates.

-Bucket list is private, each user should be able to register and add public items or create new ones privately.
+Bucket list is private, each appUser should be able to register and add public items or create new ones privately.

 User should be able to manage items, including removal.